La-Proteina: Atomistic Protein Generation via Partially Latent Flow Matching: Atomistic Motif Scaffolding

 For all methods we generate 200 samples per task.
 We then evaluate these samples via the criteria above, which results in the number of successes per task.
 Finally, the number of unique successes is obtained by clustering the successes with Foldseek \citep{vankempen2024foldseek} and reporting the number of clusters.
 We use the following command to cluster:\looseness=-1

 \verb|foldseek easy-cluster <path_samples> <path_tmp>/res <path_tmp>|\\ \verb|--alignment-type 1 --cov-mode 0 --min-seq-id 0|\\ \verb|--tmscore-threshold 0.5 --single-step-clustering|

 The full results for all methods can be found in Table~\ref{tab:motif_allatom_results} for all-atom motif scaffolding and in Table~\ref{tab:motif_tipatom_results} for tip-atom motif scaffolding.
-Results show that Protpardelle is able to solve 4/26 tasks in both the all-atom and tip-atom setups.
+Results show that \ourmodel outperforms both Protpardelle and Protpardelle-1c.
+Additionally, we observe that Protpardelle is able to solve 4/26 tasks in both the all-atom and tip-atom setups.
 This is consistent with the findings reported in the original Protpardelle paper \citep{chu2024protpardelle}; our evaluation criteria, as outlined above, align closely with their ``strict'' definition of success, under which they also report limited task success.
 While they additionally report results under a more lenient ``weak'' success criterion, we emphasize that this criterion is easier to satisfy than both their strict definition and our own.
 Notably, our model already achieves strong performance under the stricter standard, underscoring its robustness even under more challenging evaluation settings.

 \textbf{Note on indexed vs.\ unindexed evaluation.} Evaluating motif accuracy via RMSD differs significantly between the \textit{indexed} and \textit{unindexed} scaffolding tasks.
 In the indexed setting, the motif's sequence indices are known, making the RMSD calculation a straightforward comparison between the known motif residues of the ground truth and generated structures.
 For the unindexed task, however, these residue indices must first be inferred from the generated output.
-We address this by employing a greedy matching procedure \cite{chen2025all}: for each residue in the ground truth motif, we identify its structurally closest counterpart in the generated protein.
+We address this by employing a greedy matching procedure \citep{chen2025all}: for each residue in the ground truth motif, we identify its structurally closest counterpart in the generated protein.
 The motif RMSD is then calculated using this newly identified set of residues.
 Because the model may place the motif at different sequence positions in each sample, this matching process must be performed independently for every generated protein.